dansmyers/ProgrammingWithAI/Activities/5-Allegedly_Unsinkable.md

 ## Do your own analysis

 Now, think about some other question you'd like to ask about the *Titanic* data.
 Look at the fields of the CSV file for some ideas about what you might be able to analyze.
 Create a prompt to address that question, then generate a program and run it.

+Use the `touch` command to make a new file in your Codespace, then have another chat with Claude to develop code to put into the new file.
+Again, save your output as a PNG image.